wangbodang/big_bottle/BigbootleEconomicModelExplanation.md

 The $B3TR$ token share allocated to the team consists of two parts:

 1.  **Base Allocation:** 100% of this portion is allocated to the team.
-2.  **Votes Allocation:** The team receives a fixed **70%** share from this allocation pool in each distribution period.
+2.  **Votes Allocation:** The team receives a fixed **30%** share from this allocation pool in each distribution period.

 **Mechanism Interpretation:**

 * A defined portion of tokens is designated as the "Votes Allocation" pool periodically.
-* From this specific pool, the team consistently receives 70% of the tokens allocated during that period.
-The remaining 30% may be allocated for other purposes as defined by the project's governance or tokenomics.
+* From this specific pool, the team consistently receives **30%** of the tokens allocated during that period.
+The remaining **70%** may be allocated for other purposes as defined by the project's governance or tokenomics (such as user rewards, ecosystem development, etc.).

 ## 2. User Token Distribution